Jack Quinn (baseball)

-John Picus "Jack" Quinn, born Joannes (Jan) Pajkos (July 1, 1883 – April 17, 1946), was a Slovak-American professional baseball player.
+John Picus Quinn (born Joannes "Jan" Pajkos, July 1, 1883 – April 17, 1946) was a Slovak-American professional baseball player.
 He played as a pitcher for eight teams in three major leagues (the American, Federal, and National), most notably as a member of the Philadelphia Athletics dynasty that won three consecutive American League pennants from 1929 to 1931, and won the World Series in 1929 and 1930.
 Quinn made his final major league appearance at the age of 50.